GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

 > Important :
 > 3D data in Gaffer can be non-destructively hidden, added to, changed, and deleted.

 Further, Gaffer uses locations in the scene hierarchy to selectively render the objects (geometry, cameras) you need: in the _Viewer_, the objects of expanded locations will show, while the objects of collapsed locations will only appear as a bounding box.
 This on-demand object loading allows Gaffer to handle highly complex scenes.
-In your current script, only Gaffy's bounding box is visible in the _Viewer_.
+In your current node graph, only Gaffy's bounding box is visible in the _Viewer_.

 > Important :
 > Only objects that have their parent locations expanded will appear in full in the _Viewer_.
 Objects with collapsed parent locations will appear as a bounding box.